Prayer: Heading in the Right Direction

 In our Gospel today, we get a glimpse of Jesus at prayer.
 After a day filled with teaching and healing, Our Lord gets up very early the following morning, goes off by Himself, and prays.
 Here it occurs to me that the three rules for using a compass just happen to correspond to the three rules that Jesus uses in prayer, and these are the same three rules that you and I can use in our personal prayer.

 Rule #1: If we wish to use a compass correctly, we must stay clear of magnetic fields.
 So too, if we are to find our life’s direction through prayer, we must get clear of distractions.
 In our Gospel, Jesus goes off to a deserted place to pray.
 If we want to pray effectively, we too must “get away from it all.”
 This may mean getting up extra early, as our Lord does.
-It will definitely mean turning off the cell phone.
+It will definitely mean turning off the cell phone (unless you are using a prayer app like Hallow or iBreviary).
 For some people, those in crowded homes, for example, it may even mean locking oneself in the car or in the bathroom.

 Rule #2: if we wish to use a compass correctly, we must stand still.
 Likewise, if we are to find our life’s direction through prayer, we must be still.
 It’s hard even for the Holy Spirit to hit a moving target.